-This document describes a naming system needed for the description of network measurements useful for Grid applications and services.
+This document describes a standard set of network characteristics and a classification hierarchy for these characteristics that will be useful for Grid applications and services.
 The goal of this work is to identify the various types of network measurements according to the network characteristic they measure and the network entity on which they are taken.
-The application of this naming system will facilitate the creation of common schemas for describing network monitoring data in Grid Monitoring and Discovery Services, and thus help to address portability issues between the wide variety of network measurements used between sites of a Grid.
+This document was motivated by the need for the interchange of measurements taken by various systems in the Grid and to develop a common dictionary to facilitate discussions about and specifications for measurement systems.
+The application of this naming system will facilitate the creation of common schemata for describing network monitoring data in Grid Monitoring and Discovery Services, and thus help to address portability issues between the wide variety of network measurements used between sites of a Grid.

 The nomenclature and hierarchy presented in this document addresses the first step of this process by providing a common dictionary of terms and relationships between commonly used measurements.
 The hierarchy allows measurements to be grouped according to the network characteristic they are measuring.
-This document is the first product of the Network Measurements Working Group (NMWG).
-A future NMWG document will define mappings between available tools and the measurement methodologies they implement.
+Fully achieving the goals of measurement portability will require one or more schemata and protocols to be developed.
+The hierarchy is specified separately to allow it to be used as the nomenclature for multiple schemata and other specifications, regardless of the origin of those specifications.